Community Development

 Housing Trust Fund – Multi-Family Rental Program

 This program supports housing development projects that will include affordable housing units that will serve low- and moderate-income households.
 Market-rate projects that contain affordable units are eligible and encouraged.
 A limited amount of the City’s HUD HOME funds will be allocated through an annual RFP, which describes project eligibility, application requirements, and the format for submitting proposals.
-A limited amount of CDBG Funds may also be available for projects that include housing and would benefit from HUD’s CDBG regulatory requirements.

 Please note, that once submitting a proposal, you will receive an email from the Housing Development Office asking for the following attachments: